superawesomelabs/leo/README.md

 [Docs](#TODO) | []

-Leo is a bleeding edge static site generator built on React-Router and Relay, enjoying the benefits of both.
+Leo is a bleeding edge static site generator built on React, React-Router and Relay.
 It takes a directory of files and turns them into JSON via webpack loaders.
 The JSON is then processed and served by a GraphQL API.
 This approach enables a high level of [extensibility](#extensibility) and customization.

 Leo eschews template languages in favor of React Components with [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html), which yields a